Rhubarb stalks are used by a lot of people in cooking and baking recipes, though they are rarely eaten on their own.

 You’ve come to the right place!
 We’ll talk you through how to store rhubarb, how to tell if it’s gone bad, and how long you can expect your rhubarb to last.

 Here’s the lowdown: Rhubarb is best stored in the refrigerator, ideally wrapped in foil.
-That way, your rhubarb will last for about 2 weeks!
+That way, your rhubarb will last for about two weeks!

 Rhubarb Storage Instructions

-Rhubarbs are almost always sold fresh, and often with the leaves attached.
+Rhubarbs are almost always sold fresh and often with leaves attached.
 You must remove the leaves first as they are toxic; only the stalk is edible.

 Generally, it’s best to store rhubarb in the fridge, though there are other options.
 Rhubarb can be kept at room temperature or in the freezer, though how you store it will affect how long it lasts.

 If you’re keeping rhubarb at room temperature, it’s fine to be left on the counter, though this will give it the least amount of time in its prime.